 I am an adjunct professor in Microeconomics at Baruch College as well as research fellow for Lev Manovich at the Cultural Analytics Lab.
-I am graduate student advisor for the MS in Data Analytics and Visualization at The Graduate Center and serve as Visiting Faculty at Strelka Institute for The New Normal postgraduate program.
-I am also a columnist for El Economista, an economic newspaper in Argentina and co-host a radio show about economics, science and art.
+I am an advisor for the MS in Data Analytics and Visualization at The Graduate Center and serve as Visiting Faculty at Strelka Institute for The New Normal postgraduate program.
+I am also a columnist for El Economista, an economic newspaper in Argentina.